aws-samples/eks-workshop/content/beginner/060_helm/helm_intro/install.md

 weight: 5
 ---

-Before we can get started configuring `helm` we'll need to:
+Before we can deploy [charts](https://helm.sh/docs/topics/charts/) with `Helm` we'll need to:
   * Configure Helm access with RBAC
-  * install the command line tools that you will interact with.
+  * Install the command line tools that you will interact with.

 ## Configure Helm access with RBAC